monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 - Errors of type `Throwable` for non-recoverable errors.
 We call them "terminal" or "unexpected" errors.
 You might also see terminology like "defect" or "unchecked failure" in other libraries.

 The general guideline is to use a typed error channel for errors that are expected to be handled or have a value for the caller.
-The internal channel (non-recoverable errors) should be used for errors which can't be handled properly or can be only handled somewhere deep downstream in a generic manner (let's say to return `InternalServerError` at the edges).
+The internal channel (non-recoverable errors) should be used for errors which can't be handled properly or can only be handled somewhere deep downstream in a generic manner (let's say to return `InternalServerError` at the edges).

 Non-recoverable errors are hidden in the internal error channel which has very few operators and is supposed to be used as rarely as possible.
 Most of these errors are outside of our control and ideally we don't have to burden our minds with it and use a smaller, more comprehensible errors' domain for the most part of the coding.

-The number of possible recoverable errors is often limited and each of them could have a specific way to handle in the business logic.
+The number of possible recoverable errors is often limited and each of them could be handled in a specific way in the business logic.
 `E` can be any type which allows us to be very precise.
 For instance, we can choose `E` to be an ADT reflecting errors in our business domain or even use `Nothing` to show that we don't have to worry about recovering from any errors.
-Possible errors are provided in the type signature which serves as an always up to date documentation and allows us to easily statically check if all errors are handled.
+Possible errors are provided in the type signature which serves as always up-to-date documentation and allows us to easily statically check if all errors are handled.
-Furthermore, if there is a change and it introduces new errors we might easily miss it.
+Furthermore, if there is a change, and it introduces new errors, we might easily miss it.

 Consider the following example: